Minimum wage law: Canada

 Under the Canadian Constitution's federal-provincial division of powers, the responsibility for enacting and enforcing labour laws rests with the ten provinces; the three territories also were granted this power by virtue of federal legislation.
 This means that each province and territory has its own minimum wage.
 Some provinces allow lower wages to be paid to liquor servers and other tip earners, and/or to inexperienced employees.

 The federal government could theoretically set its own minimum wage rates for workers in federal jurisdiction industries (interprovincial railways, for example).
 As of 2006 however, the federal minimum wage is defined to be the general adult minimum wage rate of the province or territory where the work is performed.
 This means, for example, that an interprovincial railway company could not legally pay a worker in British Columbia less than $10.45 an hour regardless of the worker's experience.

 People's Republic of China

 The Ministry of Human Resources and Social Security set the People's Republic of China's first minimum wage law on 1 March 2004.
 The Regulations on Enterprises Minimum Wage was made to "ensure the basic needs of the worker and his family, to help improve workers' performance and to promote fair competition between enterprises."
 One monthly minimum wage was set for full-time workers, and one hourly minimum wage for part-time workers.
 Provinces, municipalities, and autonomous regions are allowed to legislate for their own minimum wage separate from the national one.

+Alongside local discretion in minimum wage standards, national rules also provide for how those standards are defined and enforced.
+China’s Minimum Wage Rules (2004) set minimum wage standards that cover employers and workers nationwide, with rules on how these standards are structured and updated locally.
+The Rules distinguish between monthly minimum wages for full-time workers and hourly minimum wages for part-time workers, direct provincial labor regulators to develop local minimum wage plans through an approval process, and require that standards be adjusted as necessary and revised at least once every two years.
+Under the Rules, county labor regulators and local labor unions are tasked with overseeing employer compliance with local standards and are empowered to request enforcement against and order noncompliant employers to correct violations, pay any owed wages, and, in some cases, pay compensatory damages of one to five times owed wages.

 A law approved February 2013 mandates a nationwide minimum wage at 40% average urban salaries to be phased in fully by 2015.
 See List of minimum wages in China (PRC) for a list of the latest minimum monthly wages for various provinces or municipalities in China.